 Fertility decreases as we age, and numerous couples today have kids very late in their lives due to changing lifestyle.
 If you think that a couple has had their first child in their 30s and then try for another kid only a few years later, it might not be problematic.
 However, a few years can make much difference.
 If the woman has crossed the age of 35, the fertility capability of her drops considerably.

 How Common is Secondary Infertility?

 Secondary infertility is characterized as being unable to become pregnant or to carry a child to full term, following the birth of at least one child or at least one conception.
 Secondary infertility statistics is shockingly widespread and is the reason behind half of the cases of infertility.
-As per the Centre for Disease Control, 11% of couples who have a child or children face secondary infertility later in their life.
+And the answer to how common is secondary infertility is that as per the Centre for Disease Control, 11% of couples who have a child or children face secondary infertility later in their life.